ericmayfield/oo-plant-scraper-cli/README.md

+# Development Notes
+1. Prevent multiple entries
+2. Think of an attributes class or adding more info to the Plant class???
+Maybe ask Cernan or other students their opinion.
+Can always use an add attributes class.

 # PlantInfoScraper

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/plant_info_scraper`.
 To experiment with that code, run `bin/console` for an interactive prompt.